blockchainapis/blockchain-apis-speed-benchmark/README.md

 ## How to run

 You can edit the file "config.yml" by adding your tokens.
+You also must edit the .env file in order to put your HTTP_RPC endpoint to interact with the Ethereum Node and Blockchain APIs key

 Once you edited, you need to install dependencies: